 We'd all like to swear off white flour, take up Bikram yoga, or otherwise overhaul our habits.
 But you don’t need a total revamp to get healthier.
 Watch what happens when you make these little switches to your everyday routines.

-When you feel mistreated at work or irritated by an in-law, speak your mind.
+Instead of: Editing yourself Start: Letting it out When you feel mistreated at work or irritated by an in-law, speak your mind.
 Stifling your anger increases your risk of a heart attack, a Swedish study suggests.
 Notice we didn’t say blow up—say what you must, as diplomatically as possible.
 Too angry for that?
 Find a quiet place and drop a few f-bombs first (a recent study from the United Kingdom found that swearing brings relief), and then have the talk.